OPKG Package Manager

 To find a particular package from the repository, use the grep

 command.
-Narrow down your search operation using a specific keyword alongside this command.
+Narrow down your search operation using a specific keyword along with this command.

 opkg list | grep keyword